mrichtarsky/glacier_deep_archive_backup/README.md

 tank_pics_000.tar.zstd.ssl  # The tar archive, zstd compressed, aes256 encrypted
 ```

+You should store everything you need to restore the backup in a safe location:

+- Your passphrase
+- Credentials to access AWS

+Consider you want to be able to retrieve these backups when your house has burnt down.

+You should also test a full backup/restore cycle once.
+It can involve a small subset of data, e.g. 10 GiB, which will make the test cheap.

 ## Restore

 - `cp config/restore_example.sh config/restore.sh` and edit `restore.sh` to reflect your setup
 - Run `./restore config/restore.sh`.
 This attempts to restore all files to the location specified.
 - Note that it is not possible to directly download files from Deep Archive: First you need to schedule an archive for restore, which will basically retrieve it from tape and put it in S3 blob storage on AWS side.
 Then it can be downloaded.
-The script automates all this, including decryption and extraction after download.
+The script automates all this, including:
+    - Waiting for the file to become available
+    - Downloading
+    - Decryption
+    - Extraction
 - Restore will incur costs for restore and transfer.
 See above for a detailed breakdown.

 Should you wish to only restore some files to save time or money you can follow these manual steps: